fabri1983/eternity2_solver/README.md

     We use -XX:-TieredCompilation to disable tiered compilation to keep things simpler and to just have the one JVMCI compiler, rather than using C1 and then the JVMCI compiler in tiered compilation.

-    In order to use the AOT compiled (native) Graal compiler when loading the JVM Hotspot, use the following options:
+    In order to use the AOT compiled (native) GraalVM JIT compiler when loading the JVM Hotspot, use the following options:
 -XX:+UseJVMCICompiler -XX:+UseJVMCINativeLibrary

 - See also https://github.com/neomatrix369/awesome-graal/tree/master/build/x86_64/linux_macos